 Are research studies safe?

 An institutional review board (IRB) reviews the study for safety.
 Each study is evaluated by the IRB to determine that it complies with regulatory guidelines to ensure participant safety and well-being.
 The IRB is made up of members of the community.
-The IRB includes individuals not associated with NTR, including both medical and non-medical professionals.
+The IRB includes individuals not associated with Neurotrials Research NTR including both medical and non-medical professionals.

 Why join a research study?